By 22, you should…..

 So that’s my list.
 Did I forget anything?
 Do you agree?

-Posted on January 22, 2015, in College, Healthy Habits, Real Life Stuff and tagged 22, adult, chores, college, fitness, grown up, health, intern, list, nutrition, random, responsibilities.
+Posted on January 22, 2015, in College, Healthy Lifestyle, Life Updates and tagged 22, adult, chores, college, fitness, grown up, health, intern, list, nutrition, random, responsibilities.
 Bookmark the permalink.
 11 Comments.